-Once Medicare Part B covers your claim from your health care provider for your wheelchair, you’re still responsible for 20% of the cost after meeting your Part B deductible.
+Once Medicare Part B covers your claim from your healthcare provider for your wheelchair, you’re still responsible for 20% of the cost after meeting your Part B deductible.
 Your doctor and your DME supplier must both accept Medicare for you to have coverage.
-In most cases, Medicare Part A would not be what covers a wheelchair purchase.
+In most cases, Medicare Part A would not cover a wheelchair purchase.

 There may be options for renting a wheelchair that will save you money, discuss this with the supplier to determine what will make the most sense for you.

-Manual wheelchairs can cost as low as $100 and if you only pay 20% for your copayments, the costs are pretty low.
+Manual wheelchairs can cost as low as $100,, and the costs are pretty low if you only pay 20% for your copayments.
 A motorized wheelchair or scooter could cost as much as $30,000.
 Either way, the Medicare-approved amount will help determine this.

 Part C plans must provide coverage at least as good as Medicare.
 In most cases, Medicare Advantage plans cover 80% of your DME costs.

-The supplier would need to accept your Medicare Advantage plan, or you could end up responsible for the whole bill.
+The supplier would need to accept your Medicare Advantage plan, or you could be responsible for the whole bill.
 If the Part C plan denies your request and you believe they are wrong, you can file an appeal to have your request reviewed.

 How long does it take for Medicare to approve a wheelchair?